Skip to content

 • Keep it Clean: Avoid adding extra descriptive text inside the Terms or Relations sections when prompting the AI to generate data, as the Termboard parser works best with clean table structures.

-The generated summary uses the bulk-add compatible format, which means:
+The generated summary uses a custom pipe-delimited format (not standard Markdown tables), which means:

-• Section Markers: Sections are designated by ## Terms and ## Relations.
+• Rule 1: Section Markers: Sections are designated by ## Terms, ## Relations, and ## Evaluations.

 Technical Specification